edaehn/bitsgalore.github.io/_posts/2015-11-13-preserving-optical-media-from-the-command-line.md

 * The rough, unedited notes on which this blog post is based can be found [here](https://gist.github.com/bitsgalore/1bea8f015eca21a706e7#file-notescdimaging-md) (they contain some additional material that I left out here for readability).

+* The [User Manual of *ddrescue*](https://www.gnu.org/software/ddrescue/manual/ddrescue_manual.html#Optical-media) gives some useful additional examples of how this tool can be used to recover data from a faulty CD-ROM.

 ## Update June 2019

-* The [User Manual of *ddrescue*](https://www.gnu.org/software/ddrescue/manual/ddrescue_manual.html#Optical-media) gives some useful additional examples of how this tool can be used to recover data from a faulty CD-ROM.
+This blog post was updated June 2019.
+The main changes are:

+- Revised section on checksum verification, and added explanation that in practice this is not very useful.
+- Added references to *Isolyzer*
+- The section on mixed-mode and multisession discs confusingly mixed up both types of carriers.
+I have clarified the distinction between both types of carriers, the instructions for imaging them are now in separate sections.

 [^1]: If you don't do this you will get the error message *ERROR: Unable to open SCSI device /dev/sr0: Device or resource busy*.